 Build a model for asset allocation to help you achieve your financial aims.
 Asset allocation is not jargon but the fundamental of investing and may also help reduce the risk during wealth creation.
 If you try to stick with only one asset class, you may miss the benefits offered by diversification.
 Expand your asset classes and investment directions, thus gaining high returns for your investment.

 You don’t need to wait for the right time and waste your life.
 The right time to buy the house, change jobs, start a new activity, or plan a trip with your companions will never come with thoughts alone.
 Rather than waiting for the right time, leap and do what you want.
 One of the main lessons taught to us by 2021 is that life is short.
 So, we should not delay any of our plans and avail of the opportunity at the first chance.

 For there to be light, you need darkness, so having everything canceled, shut, and taken away from us in 2020 has provoked the joy of small and happy moments.
 We didn’t think too much of things in 2019- like the way the sunshine through autumn greenery, a moment of peace found drinking hot coffee in a sunny window, biting into a fresh doughnut- but in 2020, they became our true happiness moments.

 In fact, we could learn from this year that how much time we can have.
 Staying at the house for weeks or months required creativity and relighting some old hobbies/habits to stay entertained.
 Moreover, we could create a space for ourselves and find calmness rarely available in modern life.

-Another lesson we learned from 2020 is that we never stop learning.
-Learning new languages, new skills, new crafts, new recipes, new cultures, and new sports is one of the great joys of life.
+Another lesson we learned from 2021 is that we never stop learning.
+Learning new languages, new skills, new crafts, new recipes, new cultures, and new sports is one of life’s great joys.
 Our traveling obsession made us find ways to keep exploring when the world around us stopped.